Iqraumair/DesCro/README.md

 * Click edit on a post	(Automated yes)
 * Click view collection	(Automated yes)
 * Click load designs	(Automated No)

+### Suggestions:
+1. The rotate button editing an image doesnt function.
+The functionality can be made available for better user experience.
+2. The search field accepts every character and value.
+Restrictions can be put into place to blacklist certain characters for added security.
+3. The sizing of the templates can be made uniform to make it more user-friendly.
+4. A field can be added at the bottom of the page to allow user to choose the number of templates they wish to see at any given time.

 ### ** Note: **
 **1. When the link was clicked, it didnt require me to enter my credentials.
 So, i worked around it (bug) assuming that this is how the page was set up for me.**